-- Communication structures that ensure a broad range of Californians know about and are using the tools - Feedback loops that ensure meaningful and equitable public input, access, and utilization of the available information.
+- Professional development and technical assistance models that foster evidenced based decision-making, strengthen analytical capacity to use available data tools, and enable end users to understand structural factors that influence outcomes - Communication structures that ensure a broad range of Californians know about and are using the tools - Feedback loops that ensure meaningful and equitable public input, access, and utilization of the available information.

-When there are significant gaps regarding feedback loops with data users, evidence-based decision making and analytical capacity, and equitable access to actionable information, the Advisory Board may make formal recommendations about the community engagement framework to the Governing Board for ways to improve feedback loops.
+When there are significant gaps regarding feedback loops with data users, evidence based decision making and analytical capacity, and equitable access to actionable information, the Advisory Board may make formal recommendations about the community engagement framework to the Governing Board for ways to improve feedback loops.